Skip to content

 Cheapest blast-radius isolation that still protects prod.
 A dev query physically cannot SELECT from prod rows — the connection string points at a different database.
 A DROP DATABASE against the wrong handle could still hurt, but that’s what the backup pipeline is for.

 Each .env.<env> has its own HOST_MASTER_KEY.
 Compromising dev doesn’t leak prod.
-The pnpm bootstrap flow generates fresh keys per env when you scaffold each one, so this happens by default.
+The pnpm bootstrap flow scaffolds a fresh dotfile per env when you create each one, so keeping the keys distinct happens by default.